Magnetic Contact Sensor (Previously Wireless Switch Sensor)

 Tested at 288 (144 door open/door close) messages per day for 1 year on one battery.

-If you are using this sensor for doors and windows that are normally closed then use a Normally Closed switch.
+If you are using this sensor for doors and windows that are normally closed, use a Normally Closed switch.
+The switch is closed when in contact with Magnet.

-If you are using the sensor with a door or window that is normally open then use a Normally Open switch.
+If you are using the sensor with a door or window that is normally open, use a Normally Open switch.
+The switch is open when in contact with the Magnet.

 - All devices are based on the high-performance RF transceiver based on the market-leading CC1100 SOC.